Vera Cruz (film): Shooting

 Filming started in February 1954.
 Vera Cruz was the first American film production to be shot entirely in Mexico.
 Though set in the city of Veracruz, the majority of the film was actually shot in and around Cuernavaca.
 Exterior shots were filmed at Chapultepec Castle in Mexico City, the ruins of Teotihuacan, and the climax was shot at Molino de Flores Nezahualcóyotl National Park in Texcoco de Mora.
 The interiors were filmed at Estudios Churubusco.

 Vera Cruz was also the first production to use the SuperScope widescreen process, which was designed to achieve anamorphic prints from standard flat 35mm negatives.
 Shot at a conventional 1.37:1 aspect ratio, the film was cropped to 2:1 in post-production, given a CinemaScope-compatible (2x) squeeze, and blown up to normal frame height.

 Aldrich and Lancaster got along well on Apache but as to Vera Cruz, the director said "we probably had a less amicable relationship than we anticipated.
 This was because Burt, until he directed The Kentuckian, thought he was going to be a director and when you're directing your first great big picture you don't welcome somebody else on hand with directorial notions.
 There were a few differences of opinion about concepts and about action."
 Lancaster recalled that Cooper demanded rewrites to his character to make him less morally-gray and more conventionally heroic.

 According to Eli Wallach, the Mexican authorities were appalled at the unflattering depiction of their country, so any subsequent Hollywood productions (including The Magnificent Seven) were thoroughly overseen by state censors.

 Reception

 The film earned an estimated $5 million at the North American box office during its first run and $9 million overall.

 In 1963, Aldrich announced he was working on a sequel There Really Was a Gold Mine but it was never made.

 Legacy

 Critic and historian Dave Kehr would later cite Vera Cruz as one of the most influential films of the 1950s, inspiring later Westerns by such directors as Sam Peckinpah and especially Sergio Leone.
 Kehr also praised Cooper and Lancaster's performances in the film, writing that "the generational transition from an aging star to his up-and-coming replacement has seldom been handled with better humor or more biting wit."

+In 1975 Ganes T.H., one of the leading Indonesian comic artists of the era, adapted the story into a comic titled Petualang ("The Adventurer").
+The setting was moved to post-Java War (1825–30), and the ending was adjusted accordingly.